Voxyfy/dayspan/docs/app-store.md

 - Flutter's archive step caches that failure; after fixing, clear `~/Library/Developer/Xcode/DerivedData/Runner-*` before rebuilding.

+## Watch screenshot

+App Store Connect refuses "Add for Review" without an Apple Watch screenshot when the binary embeds a Watch app.
+The frame comes from the paired Watch simulator (`xcrun simctl io <watch> screenshot`), 416 × 496 for Series 10/11 46mm.
+The Watch app renders whatever the phone last published; to seed it without the phone, write the board JSON into the Watch app's defaults:
+`xcrun simctl spawn <watch> defaults write com.batuhanhaymana.dayspan.watchkitapp board -string '<json>'` (the `-string` flag matters, otherwise `defaults` tries to parse it as a plist).
+`simctl terminate` may leave the phone app alive after a simulator reboot;
+`kill -9 <pid>` from the host works.

 ## Checklist

 - [x] App record created 5 Sept 2026 as "Dayspan: Today, Sorted", SKU `dayspan`, bundle `com.batuhanhaymana.dayspan`, team `4U5QVH3U6A`